chantelwetzel-noaa/data_summary/doc/_main.md

 # Brown rockfish
  The most recent assessment of Brown rockfish was a data-moderate assessment conducted in 2013.
 Across available data, Brown rockfish have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 11,374 length observations, 0 age readings, and 543 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 4,711 length observations, 0 age readings, and 474 otoliths that are available to be aged.
-In California, since 2000, a total of 4,708 length observations, 0 age readings, and 472 otoliths have been collected In Oregon, since 2000, a total of 3 length observations, 0 age readings, and 2 otoliths have been collected
+In California, since 2000, a total of 4,708 length observations, 0 age readings, and 472 otoliths have been collected.
+In Oregon, since 2000, a total of 3 length observations, 0 age readings, and 2 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 72,668 length observations, 13 age readings, and 89 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 72,650 length observations, 13 age readings, and 89 otoliths that are available to be aged.
-In California, since 2003, a total of 72,284 length observations, 0 age readings, and 25 otoliths have been collected In Oregon, since 2003, a total of 310 length observations, 13 age readings, and 25 otoliths have been collected In Washington, since 2003, a total of 56 length observations, 0 age readings, and 39 otoliths have been collected
+In California, since 2003, a total of 72,284 length observations, 0 age readings, and 25 otoliths have been collected.
+In Oregon, since 2003, a total of 310 length observations, 13 age readings, and 25 otoliths have been collected.
+In Washington, since 2003, a total of 56 length observations, 0 age readings, and 39 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 524 length observations, 0 age readings, and 386 otoliths that are available to be aged.